Mikkelmattern/MapperGenerator/README.md

 ```

 Package declarations are derived automatically from the folder structure, so the generated files compile without manual adjustments.

+## Existing files are never overwritten

+If a generated file already exists, it is **skipped**.
+This means you can safely re-run the generator after adding new tables — your hand-written changes to existing mappers are preserved.

+To regenerate a file from scratch (e.g. after changing a table's columns), delete the file and run the generator again.

 ## Notes